stacompsoc/constitution/constitution.md

 ## Title

-The society shall be called "St Andrews University Computing Society", but may also be abbreviated to "STACS".
+The society shall be called "University of St Andrews Computing Society", but may also be abbreviated to "STACS".

 ## Aims